Durlston Country Park: History

 In the 19th and 20th centuries Purbeck was quarried for its high-quality limestone.
 There were few open-cast quarries, and none in Durlston, but there are many mine shafts across the landscape, notably Tilly Whim Caves in a dry glacial meltwater valley.

 In 1887 George Burt built a small Castle at Durlston Head, on the hill above Durlston Bay and the town of Swanage.
 The Durlston Castle was never a real castle, but was purpose-built to be used as a restaurant for his Durlston estate.
 Burt also commissioned a 40-ton limestone Great Globe, three metres in diameter, engraved with an 1880s world map.
 The footpaths around the Castle and Globe are lined with cast iron London bollards which were left in Swanage having been used as ballast by the ships transporting stone to London.
 Other ornaments include plaques carved with quotations from Shakespeare and the Bible, maps showing the English Channel and the United Kingdom, and facts about the natural world.

 Facilities and Events

 Durlston Castle hosts a Visitor Centre, Toilets, Shop, Cafe, Gallery, Cinema Room, and Fossil Room (open every day except Christmas Day and Boxing Day).
-Durlston hosts an extensive events programme which can be viewed on the website www.durlston.co.uk.
+Durlston hosts an extensive events programme which can be viewed on their website.
 Events include ranger-led guided walks, family activity trails, sea-bird boat trips, stargazing, arts & crafts and other children's events.
 The Visitor Centre hosts a Belvedere and Fine Foundation Gallery which regularly hosts exhibitions, performances, weddings, and other functions.
 The Learning Centre hosts an activity classroom available for hire by schools, businesses, and community groups.
 Ranger-led 'Discovery Sessions' offer teachers and students a fantastic opportunity for outdoor learning.